 Team A turns back around and has 2 minutes to identify all the changes.
 Teams switch roles and play again

-Attention to detail practice, memory training, quick energy boost, building observation skills, fun competition
+Attention to detail practice, memory training, quick energy boost, building observation skills, fun competition A friendly ice breaker game for teams and groups.

 Start with fewer changes (3-5) if your group is new to the game